 2.4.
-Bilge pumps, bilge lines
+Bilge pumps, bilge pipes

 The chain locker is made watertight against the yacht.
 It is self-bailing through two holes in the skin.
 All BAVARIA yachts have got a self-bailing cockpit, too.
-The drain wells are situated at the rear and lowest part of the cockpit and are led outboard through the transom with hoses.
+Water in the cockpit runs by the abaft trim to the back through the aperture.